 Baruch is also ranked #20 out of 142 schools in New York.

 Baruch College has an acceptance rate of 51%, which means the school is serious about who it admits.
 Take your time in putting together a strong application that highlights why you are a good fit for Baruch.

 The student to faculty ratio at Baruch College is 20 to 1, which is high when compared to the national average of 15 to 1.
 This may indicate that some of your classes will be larger in size than they would be at other schools.
 However, upper level classes will probably be smaller.

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

-The full-time faculty percentage at Baruch College is 45%.
-This is comparable to the national average of 47%.
+The full-time faculty percentage at Baruch College is 42%.
+This is lower than the national average of 47%.

 During the 2017-2018 academic year, there were 15,774 undergraduates at Baruch with 12,421 being full-time and 3,353 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Baruch, see our tuition and fees and room and board pages.

 Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Baruch, approximately 4% of students took out student loans averaging $6,470 a year.
 That adds up to $25,880 over four years for those students.